Anson-Saju-George/Deepfake-Engine-Research/books/03_data_cleaning_preprocessing.md

-# Data Cleaning & Preprocessing
+﻿# Data Cleaning & Preprocessing

+## What This Stage Means

+Cleaning and preprocessing are the stages where the raw corpus is checked for readability, corrected where possible, and transformed into a form that the training pipeline can use consistently.

+In this repository, this stage is especially important because:

+- corrupted files existed in the collected data
+- video preprocessing can generate large derived artifacts
+- weak preprocessing choices can quietly change the meaning of the experiment

-## Cleaning History
+## Cleaning History In This Repo

+Two historical cleanup facts matter and should remain part of the permanent record.

+Image cleanup:

 - `12` corrupted images were removed from `ai-generated-images-vs-real-images`

+Historical video cleanup:

-- `3` bad videos were removed historically due to old `moov`-type issues
+- `3` bad videos had already been deleted earlier due to old `moov`-type or metadata issues

-Validation evidence already documented in the dataset audit trail:
+Pre-cleanup analyzer state:

-- pre-image-cleanup total: `192,028`
+- total raw samples: `192,028`

+Post-cleanup analyzer state:

-- post-image-cleanup total: `192,016`
+- total raw samples: `192,016`
-- the `12` detected failures were image-only failures from `ai-generated-images-vs-real-images`
-- there is no current evidence from the latest validation pass of additional unreadable videos in the checked `12,028` raw video files

-## Active Preprocessing Path

-- `proc/pre_process_videos.py`

-This extractor:

-- discovers videos via `DatasetBuilder`
-- writes continuation-safe frame folders
-- stores per-folder extraction manifests
-- supports full-frame extraction and bounded extraction modes

-Current accepted interpretation:
+These numbers matter because they show that the current benchmark inventory is the result of an explicit cleaning process, not just whatever happened to remain on disk.

+## Why Cleaning Matters Here

+A corrupted sample is not just a nuisance.
+It creates several risks:

-- raw-video training does not require frame materialization
+- loader crashes during training
-- frame extraction is an optional derived-data step for frame-only or auxiliary experiments
-- the active extractor is continuation-safe, so reruns should skip complete outputs and refresh stale or partial ones

-## Important Semantics

-- `frame_stride=1` means every frame
-- `max_frames=None` means all eligible frames after stride
-- reruns skip complete outputs and refresh stale or partial ones
-- bounded extraction such as `--max-frames 32` or `--max-frames 64` remains the practical training-oriented option when a smaller derived frame dataset is desired
+- inconsistent dataset counts between disk and dataloader discovery
+- unstable preprocessing runs
+- misleading reporting if bad files are silently skipped instead of accounted for

+The repo therefore treats cleaning as a documented research step, not as an invisible one-off fix.

-## Validation and Cleanup Tooling
+## Active Cleaning And Validation Tools

-Relevant active tooling:
+The active tools are:

 - `python -m data.dataset_run`
 - `python -m data.dataset_fix`
 - `python -m data.dataset_analyzer`

-Operational interpretation:
+What they do:

-- use `dataset_run` to detect unreadable media
+- `dataset_run`
+  - validates that raw files can actually be opened and read
+- `dataset_fix`
-- use `dataset_fix` to report, quarantine, or delete unreadable media
+  - can report, quarantine, or delete unreadable files
+- `dataset_analyzer`
-- use `dataset_analyzer` after cleanup to confirm final counts and loader agreement
+  - confirms final counts and agreement between filesystem truth and loader discovery

-## Deferred / Rejected Routes
+## What Preprocessing Means In This Repo

+Preprocessing in this repo has two very different meanings, and they must not be confused.

+Runtime preprocessing:

+- transforms applied during dataloader operation
+- resizing, cropping, flipping, normalization, and video-frame sampling

+Materialization preprocessing:

+- writing new derived artifacts to disk
+- mainly frame-folder extraction from raw videos

+The first is part of normal training behavior.
+The second is optional and should be reported separately.

+## Active Preprocessing Path

+The accepted active extractor is:

+- `proc/pre_process_videos.py`

+What it does:

-- GPU-specific extraction was evaluated but not adopted into the active repo
+- discovers videos through the active `DatasetBuilder`
+- writes frame folders in a continuation-safe way
+- records extraction manifests
+- supports both bounded extraction and all-frame extraction

+Why this matters:

+- the extractor now follows the same discovery logic as the dataloader
+- preprocessing therefore stays aligned with the actual training corpus

+## Critical Preprocessing Semantics

+These terms must be understood precisely.

+`frame_stride=1`

+- means every eligible frame is kept
+- it does not mean one frame per second or one frame per minute

+`max_frames=None`

+- means no cap is applied after stride

+`max_frames=N`

+- means keep at most `N` total frames per video
+- it is not a time-based cap

+Continuation-safe reruns:

+- complete compatible frame folders are skipped
+- stale or partial frame folders are refreshed

+## Why Full Frame Materialization Is Not The Default

+This repo explicitly moved away from treating full frame extraction as mandatory.

+Why:

+- raw-video sequence loading is already supported
+- full-frame materialization can consume huge storage
+- adjacent video frames are highly redundant
+- large frame stores create additional maintenance burden

+Research implication:

+- raw-video training is the primary video path
+- frame extraction is an auxiliary branch for derived-frame experiments

+## Rejected Or Deferred Routes

+The repo evaluated hardware-accelerated extraction paths and did not adopt them as the active baseline.

+Why this matters:

+- rejected paths are part of the methodological record
+- they explain why the project stayed with the CPU/dataloader-aligned extractor

+Current accepted conclusion:

 - CPU extraction remains the accepted baseline preprocessing route

-## Legacy Utilities
+## Legacy Utilities And Why They Matter

-Old helper scripts formerly under `datasets/` were moved to `datasets/temp/` and should be treated as legacy utilities, not the active pipeline.
+Old helper scripts were moved into `datasets/temp/`.

-Examples retained only for traceability:

-- `datasets/temp/extract_ff_frames.py`
-- `datasets/temp/frame_converter.py`
+They still matter historically because they show:

-- `datasets/temp/clean_ds.py`
+- earlier extraction strategies
-- `datasets/temp/del_corrupted.py`
+- earlier cleaning strategies
-- `datasets/temp/rgba_clean.py`
+- legacy dataset transformations

+But they should not be presented as the current canonical workflow.

+## What The Thesis Or Paper Should State

+The final write-up should clearly state:

-- `datasets/temp/remove_audio.py`
+- what was cleaned
+- how many files were removed
+- that raw corpus totals changed after cleaning
+- what preprocessing is part of runtime loading
+- what preprocessing creates derived artifacts on disk
+- that frame extraction is optional in the current main methodology